Italy opens world's first gelato culture museum

 And it was another Italian, Francesco Procopio Cuto, who, the museum says, sold the first sorbets to the public in 1686 when he opened "Le Procope" in Paris - still there today.

 Since then gelato eating has become much more democratic.
-Food-producing association Coldiretti estimates Italians will spend 2.5 billion euros on gelati this year with more than 600 flavours to choose from.
+Food-producing association Coldiretti estimates Italians will spend 2.5 billion euros on gelati this year with more than 600 flavors to choose from.

 And visitors to Anzola can taste some of those at the gelato shop outside the museum which serves treats like fig gelato with balsamic drizzle, strawberry and raspberry sorbets from an early 1800 recipe and coffee sorbet first drafted in 1854.